 Hyperlactatemia has historically been associated with adverse outcomes in critically ill patients (1) and still represents the strongest outcome indicator in sepsis.
-Hyperlactatemia, however, may originate from a variety of causes, such as a deficit in oxygen delivery (tissue hypoxia) or impaired oxygen extraction (2), peripheral shunting (3), stress (4), and increased adrenergic stimulation (5).
-It is not clear, however, in what proportions these different events may occur in patients with sepsis, and how their relative importance could be clinically discriminated.
+Hyperlactatemia, however, may originate from a variety of causes, such as a deficit in oxygen delivery (tissue hypoxia) or impaired oxygen extraction (2), peripheral shunting (3), stress (4) and increased adrenergic stimulation (5).
+It is not clear, however, in what proportions these different events may occur in septic patients, and how their relative importance could be clinically discriminated.
 Furthermore, hyperlactatemia may occur in presence or absence of acidemia, and the reasons for this variability are still unclear.
-Finally, but importantly, we wonder if better recognition of the mechanism of hyperlactatemia and acidemia would influence the treatment of patients with sepsis and positively alter their outcome.
+Finally, but very importantly, we wonder if better recognition of the mechanism of hyperlactatemia and acidemia would influence the treatment of patients with sepsis and positively alter their outcome.
 To address these questions, we propose a unifying interpretation of the pathophysiology of lactate in sepsis.
 This approach broadens one previously suggested (6, 7), and still accepted by many: lactate elevation arises from tissue hypoxia that originates primarily from a deficit in oxygen transport.
-This common clinical perception often motivates adherence to the current resuscitation approach of aggressive and indiscriminate nonselective administration of fluid.
+This common clinical perception often motivates adherence to the current resuscitation approach of aggressive and indiscriminate non-selective administration of fluid.
 Our expanded interpretation is based on accepted principles that are well known and documented in isolation but have never been grouped together and presented as a unified model.
-We applied this unifying conceptual interpretation to a large dataset of patients with sepsis, derived from the ALBIOS (Albumin Italian Outcome Sepsis) study (8), using the baseline data collected before randomization.
-We hypothesized that, after accounting for potentially relevant confounders, hyperlactatemia is present both at high and low values of central venous oxygen saturation (Scv{O_2}) and that the presence or absence of kidney injury determines the final effect of plasma lactate concentration on pH.
+We applied this unifying conceptual interpretation to a large dataset of septic patients, derived from the ALBIOS study (8), using the baseline data collected before randomisation.
+We hypothesized that, after accounting for potentially relevant confounders, hyperlactatemia is present both at high and low values of $ScvO_2$ and that the presence or absence of kidney injury will determine the final effect of plasma lactate concentration on pH.